Habbie/hello-dns/tdns/intro.md

 ordering problems.

 When storing DNS as a tree, as described in [RFC 1034](https://tools.ietf.org/html/rfc1034), a lot of things go right "automatically".
-When DNS Names and are a fundamental type composed out of DNS Labels with the correct case-insensitive equivalence and identity rules, lots of problems can never happen.
-Lots of conversion mechanics also does not need to be written.
+When DNS Names are a fundamental type composed out of DNS Labels with the correct case-insensitive equivalence and identity rules, lots of problems can never happen.
+Tons of conversion mechanics also does not need to be typed in (or forgotten in some places).

 The core or `tdns` therefore is the tree of nodes as intended in 1034, containing DNS native objects like `DNSLabel`s and `DNSName`s.
 These get escaping, case sensitivity and binary correctness right 'automatically'.

 ## The DNS Tree
 Of specific note is the DNS Tree as described in RFC 1034.
-Because DNS is never shown to us as a tree, and in fact is presented as a flat 'zone file', it is easy to ignore the tree-like nature of DNS.
+Because DNS is never shown to us as a tree, and in fact is usually presented as a flat 'zone file', it is easy to ignore the tree-like nature of DNS.

 *************************************************************************************************
 *                                                                                               *